viamrobotics/docs/static/include/app/apis/generated/app.md

 - `robot_part_id` ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)) (required): ID of the robot part to update.
 - `name` ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)) (required): New name to be updated on the robot part.
-- `robot_config` (Mapping[[str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str), Any]) (optional): Optional new config represented as a dictionary to be updated on the robot part.
-The robot part’s config will remain as is (no change) if one isn’t passed.
+- `robot_config` (Mapping[[str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str), Any]) (optional): Optional new config represented as a dictionary to be updated on the machine part.
+The machine part’s config will remain as is (no change) if one isn’t passed.

 **Returns:**